The Backstory Which Started Disney Collector's Collecting Habits

 Throughout the state of Michigan, and within Berrien County, and especially in the city of Shorewood Hills people have enjoyed Disney animated movies with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Walt Disney Productions, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Shorewood Hills.
-It took on its current name in 2006, when it was folded under The Walt Disney Studios with Pixar Animation Studios which in Shorewood Hills is known for animated movies such as Toy Story, The Incredibles and Knick Knack.
+Walt Disney Animation Studios, headquartered in Burbank, CA, formerly known as Disney Brothers Cartoon Studio, is an animation studio which creates animated short films and television specials for The Walt Disney Company seen in Shorewood Hills.
+It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Shorewood Hills is known for animated movies such as Up, Ratatouilli and Knick Knack.

-As of 2013, the studio has produced 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with unforgettable characters such as Snow White and the dwarfs including Sleepy and Happy and its most recent release in Shorewood Hills being Frozen in 2013 including characters such as The Snow Queen, Hans and The Duke of Weselton.
+As of 2013, the studio has created 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with classic characters such as The Evil Queen and the dwarfs including Doc and Happy and its most recent release in Shorewood Hills being Frozen in 2013 including characters such as The Snow Queen, Olaf and The King and Queen of Arendelle.

 The studio's catalog of animated features are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Shorewood Hills popular culture.